calimero-archive/docs/docs/calimero-portal/overview.md

 slug: /calimero-portal
 ---

-We've leveraged the power of the NEAR Protocol and the Blockchain Operating System (BOS) to create this  Calimero portal.
-With Calimero, you get a private space online where you're in control.
-It comes equipped with a range of open-source apps that you can customize and manage according to your needs.
-They offer the familiarity of the software services you're accustomed to, but with enhanced benefits like security and true ownership.
-Calimero and the Open Web offer a pathway to this new era of digital ownership.
-Dive into a digital realm where privacy isn't a luxury—it’s a right.
+Calimero Portal leverages the NEAR Protocol and the Blockchain Operating System (BOS) to provide users with a secure and customizable online environment.
+It places control, privacy, and true ownership of digital assets at the forefront while adhering to the principles of the Open Web.

+With its support for open-source apps, enhanced security, and the Community Shard feature, Calimero Portal paves the way for a new era of digital ownership and fosters a vibrant and inclusive online community.

-## Our Vision
+## Key features

-The Community Shard was developed with a specific intent: to champion the growth of Open Web applications, not to compete with public BOS.
-Certain applications, like chats or HR systems, are optimized for a private setting, and Calimero provides that environment.
+Below are the features and functionalities of Calimero Portal

+### 1. Privacy and Control

+Calimero Portal prioritizes user privacy and control.
+Users have the ability to manage and maintain their private online space, ensuring that their personal data and digital activities remain under their control.

+### 2. Open-Source Apps

+The platform offers a diverse range of open-source applications, allowing users to tailor their online experience to their specific preferences.
+These applications are customizable and can be integrated seamlessly into the Calimero environment.

+### 3. Enhanced Security

+Calimero Portal places a strong emphasis on security.
+It incorporates advanced security features to safeguard user data and ensure a secure online experience.

+### 4. True Ownership

+Users on Calimero Portal enjoy true ownership of their digital assets.
+This means that they have full control over their digital property and are not subject to third-party restrictions.

-## How the Community Shard Operate
+### 5. Community Shard

-The Community Shard stand out due to the following reasons:
+The Community Shard feature within Calimero Portal is designed to support the development and utilization of BOS components and Open Web applications.
+It operates on the principles of collective ownership and inclusive accessibility.

-### Collective Ownership
+### 6. Collective Ownership

-Community shards operate on a unique model of collective ownership.
-Multiple companies come together to co-own and jointly maintain these shards.
+Community Shards operate on a collective ownership model, where multiple entities or individuals share ownership and responsibility for maintaining them.
+This fosters collaboration and cooperation within the Calimero ecosystem.

-### Inclusive Accessibility
+### 7. Inclusive Accessibility

-Community shards are intentionally designed to be fully accessible to the public.
-They are open to a wide array of users, including members of the Beta Tester group.
-This open-door policy fosters inclusivity and actively nurtures the development of public communities.
-Users are welcome to participate in public discussions, interact with one another, and conduct transactions without any financial barriers.
+Community Shards are accessible to the public, promoting inclusivity and allowing a wide range of users to benefit from the features and applications hosted within them.

-### Decentralized Data Hosting
+### 8. Decentralized Data Hosting

-Participating companies can host data required for their community shard applications.
-Each company's contribution to data hosting collectively support the shard's integrity and reliability.
+Companies can host data for their community shard applications.
+This decentralized approach enhances data integrity and reliability while distributing the responsibility for data hosting across the community.

-### Tailored Flexibility
+### 9. Tailored Flexibility

-Calimero acknowledges that diverse communities possess unique needs and preferences.
-As a result, the system offers tailored flexibility for communities that aspire to have their dedicated community shards.
-This customization empowers communities to curate an environment that aligns precisely with their specific requirements.
+Calimero Portal offers a high degree of customization to cater to diverse community needs.
+Users can tailor their experience to align with their specific requirements and preferences.

-### Seamless Data Migration
+### 10. Seamless Data Migration

-A standout advantage of community shards is the seamless data migration feature.
-As long as at least one entity within the shard operates with honesty and transparency, users can confidently migrate their data from old shards to new ones.
-This feature ensures data continuity and minimizes disruptions during transitions.
+Users have the option to migrate their data from old shards to new ones with minimal disruption.
+This feature ensures a smooth transition when necessary.